xhochy/xhochy.github.com/_posts/2021-03-01-deploying-conda-environments-in-docker-how-to-do-it-right.md

 docker run -ti -p 8000:8000 nyc-taxi-distroless-buildkit-expert
 ```

-As a follow-up, I'll write a second article that is more in a cheatsheet version that you can refer as a general reminder on how to containerize conda environments.
+As a follow-up, I'll write a second article that is more in a cheatsheet version that you can refer as a general reminder on how to containerise conda environments.

-Another follow-up could be a comparision of the container we have built here with the various versions that are offered by `@tiangolo`'s [uvicorn-gunicorn-fastapi-docker](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker).
+Another follow-up could be a comparison of the container we have built here with the various versions that are offered by `@tiangolo`'s [uvicorn-gunicorn-fastapi-docker](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker).
 We will definitely see differences in size but it would also be interesting on how they compete in build time and runtime performance.

 Given that I look at a lot of problems with Data Science / Machine Learning in mind, we could also have a look on how to reduce the runtime dependencies by using runtimes like [ONNX](https://onnx.ai/) or [`treelite`](https://treelite.readthedocs.io/en/latest/).